ckyrkou/EmergencyNet/readme.md

 | Traffic Incident | 4  |

 ## Prerequisites
-These models where trained using Keras v2.2 and TF v1.8.0
+These models where trained using Keras v2.2 and TF v1.8.0.
+However, the training pipeline is updated to TF v2.
+See requirements.txt for more details.

 ## Example Outputs
 The network can correctly classify some indicative examples from real world events such as